How to Cast to Samsung TV from Your Phone

 Samsung Smart TV Model Compatibility

-CastBrowser works with all Samsung Smart TVs that run Tizen OS.
+CastBrowser works with Samsung Smart TVs that run Tizen OS and support DLNA.
 Here's a breakdown by year and series to help you confirm your TV is compatible.

 Samsung 2024-2026 (Tizen 8.0+)